Swag: Cigar Rests

 So, when I started looking at the cylinder style I thought it definitely would be perfect for my back patio.
 But, I got to thinking about how portable it would be.
 Packing it in a backpack, purse or briefcase is a no brainer.
 But what if you just wanna drive across town or walk down to a friends house?
 Just throw it in your front pocket?
-Sure, they’re not huge but man, it could look weird, like a thigh goiter or something.
+Sure, they’re not huge but man, it could look weird, you know like a crotch goiter.

 In a pair of “skinny” jeans it might be dangerous.
 You put down one too many drams of hooch, stumble down some stairs and fall, you could bruise your junk.
 Nonetheless, some of these are crazy cool and yes, I will probably break down and get one.
 If you like the exotic, check out the selection at BigCartel, they’re downright shindiggity.

 Because we’re pretty active, portability became a real issue, and while I love the cylindrical style, it just wasn’t practical for going out.
 So, I started looking at the collapsible ‘X’ style.
-Unfortunately, all I could find were the cheap Chinese-made pieces of crap on Amazon.
+Unfortunately, all I could find were the cheap, questionable Chinese-made pieces on Amazon.
 There was also a brand called “Rattray” on Amazon, and while cheap, it had no reviews.
 I found the Cohiba-branded 2-piece rests, but they were a bit pricey.

 The last one I found is a 1-piece made of leather that folded and slotted into itself to form an X shape, and while cool, by this point I was looking for a metal 2-piece.
 The Cohiba looked as if it would be the only choice.
 Finally, I stumbled upon this shop that did custom ‘X’style rests, cutters, etc. called Les Fines Lames (fine blades).
 They’re located in France and have a great site.